zeelu21/Demo/README.md

 # Demo
-This is for practice purpose only
+This is for practice purpose only.
+Author - Zeel Mistry